Methuselah Foundation: Methuselah Funds

 The Methuselah Funds (M Fund) was created in 2017 as an LLC subsidiary of the Methuselah Foundation to incubate and invest in early-stage companies.

 The entity operates as the mechanism through which the Foundation turns its vision into reality by identifying young companies whose research promises to transform the human lifespan, providing them with seed funds to underwrite their work and supporting them with ongoing business counsel.
 In this way, M Fund operates much like a business incubator to help young startups focus and build, and a business accelerator to help more mature organizations develop or acquire the resources needed to sustain their growth.

 Strategic counsel is typically provided by Foundation Founder and M Fund CEO David Gobel and M Fund Co-Founder and Managing Director Sergio Ruiz.

 Like traditional venture funds, the M Fund aims to maximize the business success of a portfolio company inline with strategic liquidity events.
-However, unlike those organizations, it is primarily focused on maximizing what it calls “return on mission,” which it defines as extending the healthy human lifespan.
+However, unlike those organizations, it is primarily focused on maximizing what it calls "return on mission", which it defines as extending the healthy human lifespan.
 As such, the M Fund strives to support real-world products and therapies that can help any patient come to market.
-Through the years, Gobel and Ruiz have led investments in:
+Gobel and Ruiz have led investments in: